tkobayas/jbpm6example/simple-jbpm-app-no-cdi-bpms630/README.md

 - PerProcessInstance RuntimeManager
 - Maven build

+### NOTE
+There are 3 styles regarding transaction usage:

+1. No outer transaction so jBPM engine (ksession/taskService) starts its own transaction
+2. Span an outer transaction with UserTransaction
+3. Span an outer transaction with Container Managed Transaction

+This example has EJB with TransactionManagementType.BEAN but doesn't use UserTransaction.
+It means the option 1 is chosen.
+You can add UserTransaction (option 2) or change to TransactionManagementType.CONTAINER (option 3).

 ### Steps to run
 - Make sure you have at least Java 7 and Maven 3 installed
 - Download somewhere JBoss EAP 6.4